Shiigu/quake1randomizer/README.md

 - **Unfair Odds** start at Level 61, and will never end.

 Within the Endless Castle menu itself, there are six possible difficulty modes:
-- **Easy**: Sets up the levels to their Easy difficulty setting. *The Endless Castle starts at Level 1.*
+- **Easy**: *The Endless Castle starts at Level 1.*
-- **Normal**: Sets up the levels to their Normal difficulty setting. *The Endless Castle starts at Level 8.*
+- **Normal**: *The Endless Castle starts at Level 8.*
-- **Hard**: Sets up the levels to their Hard difficulty setting. *The Endless Castle starts at Level 16.*
+- **Hard**: *The Endless Castle starts at Level 16.*
-- **Nightmare**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 26.*
+- **Nightmare**: *The Endless Castle starts at Level 26.*
-- **Super Nightmare**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 46.*
+- **Super Nightmare**: *The Endless Castle starts at Level 46.*
-- **Unfair**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 66.*
+- **Unfair**: *The Endless Castle starts at Level 66.*

 **Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters (outside of reloading the savegame; this option might be removed in the future if it's possible).

 Using the `map` command will instantly end Endless Castle mode.
+Most cheat codes (such as `god`, `noclip` or `impulse 255`) will instantly boot the player out of Endless Castle mode.

 ### Biased Mode

 This is the default Randomizer mode.
 Here, the game will try to be fair (keyword being 'try') to avoid spawning too many of the most powerful enemies.
-It can still accidentally spawn too many Shamblers or Vores, or simply not give you enough ammo for the weapons you have, but you can always restart...
+It can still accidentally spawn too many Centroids, Shamblers or Vores, or simply not give you enough ammo for the weapons you have, but you can always restart...

 #### Monster replacement chances on Biased Mode